Cancer immunotherapy

 Our treatment protocol includes three types of immunotherapy administered individually or in combination with each other.

-1. Leukocyte vaccination is specifically designed to break immune tolerance to tumor-associated antigens and induce antitumor immune responses.
+1. Antitumor vaccination is specifically designed to break immune tolerance to tumor-associated antigens and induce antitumor immune responses.
 Differentiation antigens obtained from autologous tumors or their xenogeneic analogues can be used as an antigenic stimulus.
 Indeed, structural differences of xenogeneic antigens, as compared to their human analogs, have been shown to make them highly immunogenic, thus inducing immune responses in patients at both early and advanced disease stages, when the immune system bears a pronounced depressive burden of the tumorigenic process (reviews by Seledtsov et.
 Al., 2011, 2015).

 2. Adoptive leukocyte immunotherapy is applied to stimulate antitumor cytotoxic activity of leukocytes ex vivo with subsequent introduction of activated leukocytes into the patient’s body.
 This technology allows to stimulate functional activity of all immune cells with antitumor activity (granulocytes, macrophages, NK cells, NKT cells, Th1 cells, CTLs, γδ T cells), as well as to inhibit the activity of cells that down-regulate antitumor immunity (Th2 cells, regulatory T cells, myeloid suppressor cells).